To use the AdWords API, you must request and be granted access as described below.

 Common reasons to be rejected include:

-- We cannot reach you at your developer contact email address.
+- We cannot reach you at your API contact email address.

 - You have applied because a tool you use from a third party requires a developer token.